paulmelki/BERT_BM25_InformationRetrieval/README.md

 On the implementation side, we use `Rank-BM25` library developed by Dorian Brown (https://github.com/dorianbrown/rank_bm25), and which implements different variants of the BM25 algorithm.
 It can be easily installed using `pip install rank-bm25`.

 ## **Information Retrieval using BERT**
+### **BERT without Finetuning**
-Following Nogueira and Cho's (2019) method, we try to implement BERT as a document re-ranker that will rank the relevance of the documents in the corpus with respect to a given query.
+Following Nogueira and Cho's (2019) method, we try to implement **BERT** as a document re-ranker that will rank the relevance of the documents in the corpus with respect to a given query.

 As we know, BERT for classification tasks takes two sentences as input.
 Given a document $D$ and a query $Q$ that have been tokenized using a BERT tokenizer, we concatenate the query (Sentence 1) and the document (Sentence 2) together, separating them with a `[CLS]` classification token, and feed them to the original pre-trained BERT model implement as a binary classifier where the two classes are: